 Operator Presence: A switch located under the driver's seat disables the power to the vehicle when the driver leaves the seat.
-The driver must be seated for the vehicle to operate.
+The driver must be seated properly for the vehicle to operate.

-Whenever the driver leaves the vehicle, the driver should turn the key-switch "OFF", place the forward-off-reverse switch in the center "OFF" position.
+Whenever the driver leaves the vehicle, the driver should turn the key-switch "OFF", place the Direction Control switch in the center "OFF" position.